exercism/problem-specifications/exercises/affine-cipher/description.md

 The encryption function is:

   `E(x) = (ax + b) mod m`
-  -  where `x` is the letter's index from 0 - length of alphabet - 1
+  -  where `x` is the letter's index from 0 to (length of alphabet - 1)
   -  `m` is the length of the alphabet.
 For the roman alphabet `m == 26`.
   -  and `a` and `b` make the key